Alexander-N/tla-specs/asyncio-lock/README.md

 This seems to fix the issue, we don't get an error anymore.
 ## Step 4
-There is another bug mentioned in https://bugs.python.org/issue43991, which happens when a bug is canceled immediately after it was woken up.
+There is another bug mentioned in https://bugs.python.org/issue43991, which happens when a task is canceled immediately after it was woken up.
 In this case the lock is not released after `release` was called and no other task is woken up, which means all other waiting tasks will wait forever.